Korean pottery and porcelain: Types

-Goryeo Celadon
+Goryeo celadon

 Goryeo was a golden era for porcelains.
-Goryeo celadon, Buncheong and even Baekje white porcelain appeared during this dynasty.
+Goryeo celadon, Buncheong and even baekje white porcelain appeared during this dynasty.

-Even though, celadon first made during Baekje kingdom period 3rd to 4th century, in Goryeo it's applied to various forms and designs.
+Even though celadon was first made during Baekje kingdom period 3rd to 4th century, in Goryeo it is applied to various forms and designs.

 Buncheong

-Beauty of Buncheong is naturalism.
-It was invented in the opposition to the perfection of celadon.
-Artisans reached new states by releasing the mind of making artworks, therefore we can feel it went to steps further to a higher level of consciousness.
 Buncheong was first made during 13 century of Goryeo dynasty although it became widely popular in Joseon dynasty period, 15C.
 The major consumers of celadon were nobles but buncheong was loved by common people.

 Baekja, white porcelain

-The characteristic of Korean white porcelain is simplicity, warmth and elegance coming from it.
-The warmth comes from the color and the shape, Korean Baekja, white porcelain typically has ivory colors with some other shades.
-Joseon dynasty was Seonbi philosophers or scholars' country, we can see how society affects trend of porcelains by time.
+The characteristics of Korean white porcelain are simplicity, warmth and elegance.
+The warmth comes from the color and the shape, Korean Baekja.
+White porcelain typically has ivory colors with some other shades.
+The Joseon dynasty was Seonbi philosophers' or scholars' country.

 Onggi

-Onggi (Korean: 옹기, 甕器) is Korean earthenware extensively used as pots and storage containers in Korea.
+Onggi are Korean earthenware extensively used as pots and storage containers in Korea.
 It became a typical Korean garden material.
 It includes both unglazed earthenware, fired near 600 to 700°C, and pottery with a dark brown glaze fired at over 1100 °C. The origin of onggi dates to around 4000 to 5000 BC.
 The two types of earthenware include: patternless, mumun, and a red and black variety.